RonniKahalani/good-evil-gpt/doc/Ethical-AI.md

 # Ethical AI Disclaimer
-This AI app it raises several ethical considerations, do not rely on it for real-life decisions.
-So to clarify
+This AI app raises several ethical considerations, do not rely on it for real-life decisions:

 ## For educational and entertainment purposes only
 Do not rely on it for real-life decisions.

-## Do not share personal data.
+## Do not share personal data
 Conversations are stored locally, in the browser, and shared only with ChatGPT.
 You can clear the chat history in the app or the browsers local storage.

 ## Adult, rough and offenvise language might occur